tasmota/docs/docs/i2s_audio.md

 |i2sbridge pN|sets the GPIO pin numer of a push to talk button|
 |i2sbridge M|starts the bridge in write or read mode, 1=read,2=write,0=stop|

-if a push to talk button is defined the brdge goes to write mode if the button is pushed and to read mode if the button is released
+if a push to talk button is defined the bridge goes to write mode if the button is pushed and to read mode if the button is released